abstewart/DRaw/README.md

 			<tr>
 			<td>5% (Youtube Video)</td>
 			<td align="left">
-				<ul><li>Did you upload a Youtube Video and test out opening it incognito mode so we could also access it?</li>
+				<ul><li>Did you upload a YouTube Video and test out opening it incognito mode, so we could also access it?</li>
 			</td>
 		</tr>
 	</tbody>